City Guide for: Puerto Boyacá, Colombia

 Honda

-Step back in time in Honda, a historic colonial town nestled on the banks of the Magdalena River.
-Known as the "City of Bridges," Honda boasts well-preserved colonial architecture, cobblestone streets, and a rich history as a vital trading port.
-Explore its charming plazas, visit the historic market, and soak in the atmosphere of this picturesque town.
+Step back in time in Honda, a charming colonial town nestled on the banks of the Magdalena River.
+Known as the "City of Bridges," Honda boasts a rich history as a vital trading post during the colonial era.
+Wander through its cobblestone streets, admire the well-preserved colonial architecture, and soak in the atmosphere of a bygone era.
+Visit the Magdalena River and learn about its importance to the region.

 Travel Time